Robert William Felkin: First marriage and medical practice

-In 1882 Felkin married his first wife, Mary ("Polly"), daughter of Samuel Small Mander of Wolverhampton, his father's employer, who had been a friend since childhood, and became a collaborator in both his esoteric work and his work for child welfare.
-They had a son (Samuel) Denys and a daughter, Ethelwyn (1883-1962), who was to publish on the legacy of the Golden Dawn under the name "Ethel Felkin".
+In 1882, Felkin married his first wife, Mary ("Polly"), daughter of Samuel Small Mander of Wolverhampton, his father's employer, who had been a friend since childhood, and became a collaborator in both his esoteric work and his work for child welfare.
+They had a son (Samuel) Denys and a daughter, Ethelwyn (1883–1962), who was to publish on the legacy of the Golden Dawn under the name "Ethel Felkin".

-In 1884 he studied further in Marburg, acquiring his M.D. there in 1885.
+In 1884, he studied further in Marburg, acquiring his M.D. there in 1885.
 Following this he practiced as a doctor in Edinburgh for some years, returning to Africa and travelling frequently with his wife in Europe.
+He was appointed as a senior lecturer in tropical medicine in Edinburgh in 1886.
+In 1889, Dr Joseph Bell suggested that he investigate hypnotism by reviewing Charles Lloyd Tuckey's Psycho-Therapeutics.